apache/metron/metron-interface/metron-rest/README.md

 METRON_SPRING_PROFILES_ACTIVE="vagrant,dev"
 ```

+## Pcap Query

+The REST application exposes endpoints for querying Pcap data.
+For more information about filtering options see [Query Filter Utility](/metron-platform/metron-pcap-backend#query-filter-utility).

+There is an endpoint available that will return Pcap data in [PDML](https://wiki.wireshark.org/PDML) format.
+[Wireshark](https://www.wireshark.org/) must be installed for this feature to work.
+Installing wireshark in CentOS can be done with `yum -y install wireshark`.

+The REST application uses a Java Process object to call out to the `pcap_to_pdml.sh` script.
+This script is installed at `$METRON_HOME/bin/pcap_to_pdml.sh` by default.
+Out of the box it is a simple wrapper around the tshark command to transform raw pcap data to PDML.
+However it can be extended to do additional processing as long as the expected input/output is maintained.
+REST will supply the script with raw pcap data through standard in and expects PDML data serialized as XML.

 ## API

 Request and Response objects are JSON formatted.
 The JSON schemas are available in the Swagger UI.